1.1 The Red Bull X-Alps is an adventure and paragliding competition for selected international athletes.

 10.5 Every team is strongly advised to practice using the track logging system under race conditions before the race commences in order to avoid any technical issues or difficulties during the event itself.

-10.6 All track log backups must be stored in IGC file format with a G-record or in a GPX file.
+10.6 All track log backups must be stored in IGC file format with a G-record.
 Athletes should take into account that the recording must also be done on the ground, not only during flight.

 10.7 All GPS backups must be running on MAP DATUM: WGS 84.